surbhi-bh/surbhi-bh.github.io/the-rise-of-gurgaon/README.md

-# Story II: How the Gurgaon emerged as India's millenium city at the edge of Delhi
+# Story II: How Gurgaon emerged as India's millenium city at the edge of Delhi

 ## This project is done as part of the Lede Program at Columbia University.